 Avoid ruddy cheeks by strengthening those capillaries and, fight those free radicals with the vitamin C that’s in Lumity’s daytime capsules and, be sure to incorporate a topical vitamin C into your skincare routine.
 I use The Ordinary’s Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F which is an oil based serum that doesn’t cause the irritation sometimes associated with topical vitamin C treatments.

-In between parties and when you have an evening free, take a long soak in some Himalayan Bath Salts, an excellent detoxifier and, apply a hydrating or detoxing face mask, such as Omorvicza Ultramoor Mud Mask or for a less expensive option, try Liz Earle’s Intensive Nourishing Treatment Mask.
+When you have an evening free, take a long soak in some Himalayan Bath Salts, an excellent detoxifier and, apply a hydrating or detoxing face mask, such as Omorvicza Ultramoor Mud Mask or for a less expensive option, try Liz Earle’s Intensive Nourishing Treatment Mask.

 Apply your oil with a facial massage technique and you’ll be amazed at how good you look even after a night on the tiles!
 Facial massage helps to remove toxins, reduce puffiness, prevent fluid retention and can help to tone and lift even the most tired looking face!
-I love this facial massage technique.

 Applying an eye cream that addresses all those nagging eye concerns – dark circles, puffiness and fine lines is a must!
 Try Hylamide SubQ Eyes.